baturinsky/worldgen/README.md

 Then, (yet again) river simulation happens.
 We have to do it here instead of taking data from river simulation on earlier stage, because, well those do not convert well to big hex cells.

-So, algorithm is similar, we take random point and launch stream downwards.
+So, algorithm is similar, we take random point and launch a stream downwards.
 Chance of hex being chosen as a starting point depends on it's altitude and humidity.
 We do not emulate erosion/edimentations now.
 If we can't reach the deep water, we just abort entire stream.
 Also, we remember the direction of the stream, and always prefer to join the already existing stream, instead of going to lowest nearby cell, if possible.

 We need to know the stream direction, so we can properly display three adjacent cells with rivers (i.e. avoid them forming a triangle).